TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-howtoquestions.md

 	ownershipId="AzureData_AzureSQLDB_Performance"
 />

-# How to questions realted to performance issues in Azure SQL Database
+# How to questions related to performance issues in Azure SQL Database

 ## **Recommended Documents**